mezzenascosilvana/fullstack/MyNotes.md

 - Lean Arquiteture or S.O.L.I.D Principles
 -  Single Responsabielity Principle ( the meanin of S is from SOLID)
 - Install npm install --save-dev nodemon . this package help doent start and stop the server
+- START THE SERVER with npm
+ -  In my case :
+  -a) cd js
+  -b) node server.js // thsi comman run the server and I will see Server running at http://127.0.0.1:3000/
-- START THE SERVER
+- START THE SERVER with nodemon
 - We wrapped inside package.json/"script":
    - a) we create "start":
- - So instead to to execute "server npm" we can execute
+   - b) I should create a index.js on the root of the proyect and pass everything that I have in my server to this file
+   - THE FOLDER SERVER IS MY BACKEND
+   - Because we arent interact with the front end we install  "Thunder client" extension .
+This extension will help to sent a request witout writting any javascript
+    - On the side menu I will see a thunder simbole, I should press on it an it simulate like a Postman.
+  - TODO LO QUE NECESITO DE ESTA CLASE ESTA EN LA CARPETA SERVER.

+#### ClasWork 15 :  pending
+ - ToDo the same with product endpoints.

+** **
+### Class 16: 04072024
+-